temporalio/documentation/docs-src/concepts/what-is-a-start-to-close-timeout.md

 We recommend always setting this timeout; however, make sure that Start-To-Close Timeout is always set to be longer than the maximum possible time for the Activity Execution to complete.
 For long running Activity Executions, we recommend also using [Activity Heartbeats](/concepts/what-is-an-activity-heartbeat) and [Heartbeat Timeouts](/concepts/what-is-a-heartbeat-timeout).

-:::caution
+:::tip

-We strongly recommend setting Start-To-Close Timeout.
+We strongly recommend setting a Start-To-Close Timeout.

-The Temporal Server does not detect failures when a Worker loses communication with the Server or crashes.
+The Temporal Server doesn't detect failures when a Worker loses communication with the Server or crashes.
-Therefore, the Temporal Server relies on this timeout to force Activity retries.
+Therefore, the Temporal Server relies on the Start-To-Close Timeout to force Activity retries.

 :::